Jolly Roger: Straw Hat Pirates' Jolly Roger

 The Straw Hat Pirates' Jolly Roger of the Straw Hat Pirates in One Piece came into prominence during the 2025 Indonesian anti-government protests which started in the build up to the August 17 when the country will celebrates its 80th independence anniversary.
-This flag was first flew by truck drivers in late July 2025 to protest the administration of Prabowo Subianto.
+This flag was first flown by truck drivers in late July 2025 to protest the administration of Prabowo Subianto.
 They also refused to fly any Indonesian flags, as a part of the demonstration against the prohibition of ODOL (over dimension, overload) trucks throughout several cities in Java, ongoing since 19 June.

 In response, the flag was called a threat to the national unity of Indonesia by its government, especially by the leading figures from People's Consultative Assembly.
 It has been also declared a symbol of treason and waving the flag is considered as an act of rebellion and sedition, while various government institutions have attempted to ban this flag.

-A truck in Jakarta displaying the Straw Hat Pirates' Jolly Roger.

 In the 2025 Nepalese Gen Z protests, the Straw Hat Pirates' Jolly Roger was used as a sign of protest.

 The Straw Hat Pirates Jolly Roger also showed up in Gaza war protests.
 Italian activist Tony la piccirella flew a Straw Hat Pirates Jolly Roger on the ship he was on as a part of the Global Sumud Flotilla intended to break the Gaza blockade.